mmikhasenko/GKPY-2011/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thanks for making a pull request to GKPY11.jl.
+Thanks for making a pull request to PiPiMadrid.jl.
 We have added this PR template to help you help us.
 See the comments below, fill the required fields, and check the items.
 -->